Condition Analysis

 3

-- Access is on private land; climbing on damp rock risks permanent route damage and could jeopardise continued access for all climbers.
+- Access to Almscliff is on private land by permission; climbing on wet rock and causing damage could jeopardise access for all climbers.

 Reasoning